Polynomially convex hulls of singular real manifolds: Polynomial convexity of an open Whitney umbrella: proof of Theorem

 Two germs $\tilde X$, $\tilde Y$ of vector fields at the origin in $\rl^n$ are called {\it topologically equivalent} (or $C^0$-equivalent) if for some (and hence for all) representatives $X$, $Y$, there exist neighbourhoods $U$ and $W$ of the origin in $\rl^n$, and a homeomorphism $h:U \longrightarrow W$, mapping integral curves of $X$ to integral curves of $Y$ preserving the phase portrait, but not necessarily the parametrization.

 The jet $j^k X$ of a vector field $X$ is called $C^0$-{\it determining} if any germ $Y$ with $j^k (X) = j^k (Y)$ is topologically equivalent to $X$.
 We say that (a germ of) a vector field $X$ is {\it finitely determined} if there exists some $k$ such that $j^k(X)$ is $C^0$-determining.
-The main theorem of \cite{d} states that if $X$ has a characteristic orbit and $j^\infty(X)$ is not contained in $A$, then $X$ is finitely determined.
+A {\it characteristic orbit} of $X$ is an integral curve that asymptotically approaches the singularity in such a way that the tangent line has a well-defined limit.
+The main theorem of \cite{d} (see also Theorem 3.3 in \cite{dull} or Theorem 2.2 \cite{duro} for a more detailed account and more general results) states that if $X$ has a characteristic orbit and $j^\infty(X)$ is not contained in $A$ (in fact, it suffices to impose a weaker assumption that $j^\infty(X)$ satisfies the \L ojasiewicz inequality), then $X$ is finitely determined.
+Further, whether $X$ has a characteristic orbit depends only on a jet of $X$ of some finite order.

 Let $A_k$ be defined as in \eqref{e.Ak}.
 Since by Lemma~\ref{l.Phik} the map $\Xi^{(k)}$ is rational, the set